 Most lands within the Project Boundary are owned by SRA-LA or SRA-TX in fee title.
-SRA-LA owns all lands in Louisiana in fee title.
-However, nearly all Project shorelands in Louisiana are subject to leaseback agreements (with a term of ninety-nine years) reached with adjacent landowners to facilitate the original development of the Project.
+SRA-LA owns all lands in Louisiana in fee title, although on some.
+However, nearly all Project landsshorelands in Louisiana, during are subject to leaseback agreements (with a term of nine-nine years) reached with adjacent landowners to facilitate the original development of the Project, SRA-LA issued leases to adjacent shoreline owners for terms of ninety-nine years.
 These leases are expressly subject to safety, sanitary, building, and zoning requirements established by SRA-LA.
-In addition, SRA-

-LA has a long-standing permitting program, under which it has issued many permits for construction and development activities along the shoreline.
+In addition, SRA-LA has a long-standing permitting program, under which it has issued many permits for construction and development activities along the shoreline.